mrbusche/backseatfan.com/_posts/2010-08-03-brett-favre-to-retire-again.md

   <blockquote>
     <p>
-      Favre has sent text messages to teammates saying, &#8220;This is it,&#8221; league sources told ESPN NFL Insider Adam Schefter.
+      Favre has sent text messages to teammates saying, "This is it," league sources told ESPN NFL Insider Adam Schefter.
     </p>
   </blockquote>

   <p style="padding-left: 30px;">
-    <strong>&#8220;This is It&#8221; was also the name of Michael Jackson's last tour&#8230; Which means:</strong>
+    <strong>"This is It" was also the name of Michael Jackson's last tour?
+Which means:</strong>
   </p>

   <p style="padding-left: 30px;">